dbucher1234/AI_molecular_generator/README.md

 ## 📈 Results & Next Steps

 This approach can be used to generate thousands of candidates for docking studies.
-Alternatively, it could be part of an active learning loop—by selecting the top-scoring compounds and feeding them back into an improved model (STEP 1 & 2) to bias future generations toward promising chemotypes.
+Alternatively, it could be part of an active learning loop—by selecting the top-scoring compounds and feeding them back into an improved neural net (STEP 1 & 2) to bias future generations toward promising chemotypes.

 ---